vltr/sanic-toolbox/README.md

 2
 ```

 Great!
-It does works!
-But, remember, do not use this in production!
+It does work!
+But, remember, **do not use** the above code in production!

 You can check this example [here](https://raw.githubusercontent.com/vltr/sanic-toolbox/master/example/sanic_session_alike.py).
 All credits for [Sanic Session](https://github.com/subyraman/sanic_session) belong to its respective authors.